Expo Updates v1

 };

-• id: The ID MUST uniquely specify the manifest.
+• id: The ID MUST uniquely specify the manifest and MUST be a UUID.

 • createdAt: The date and time at which the update was created is essential as the client library selects the most recent update (subject to any constraints supplied by the expo-manifest-filters header).
 The datetime should be formatted according to ISO 8601.